orientechnologies/orientdb-docs/Tutorial-Importing-the-northwind-Database-from-Neo4j.md

   -odbdir /home/santo/orientdb/orientdb-community-2.2.12/databases/northwind_import
 ```

-For further information on how to use the OrientDB's Neo4j Importer, please refer to this [section](OrientDB-Neo4j-Importer.md#usage).
+For further information on how to use the _Neo4j to OrientDB Importer_, please refer to this [section](OrientDB-Neo4j-Importer.md#usage).

 ## Migration output

-The following is the output that is written by the OrientDB's Neo4j Importer tool during the `northwind` database migration:
+The following is the output that is written by the _Neo4j to OrientDB Importer_ during the `northwind` database migration:

 ```
-OrientDB's Neo4j Importer v.2.2.12-SNAPSHOT - Copyrights (c) 2016 OrientDB LTD
+Neo4j to OrientDB Importer v.2.2.12-SNAPSHOT - Copyrights (c) 2016 OrientDB LTD

 WARNING: 'o' option not found.
 Defaulting to 'false'.